Tag Archives: carfree

 Grocery Shopping by Bike

 A cargo bike helps.
-So do panniers and patience, because you’ll need to shop more than once a week.
+So do panniers and patience, because you’ll need to shop more often.
 But you can buy groceries without a car.

 My First Bikepacking Trip!
 Part 3 of 3